"Say hello to Mrs Oyekanmi": BBNaija's Queen gushes, shares video of wedding

 BBNaija'a Queen travels for wedding

-Legit.ng had reported that Queen Atang was set to hold her traditional wedding to David Oyekanmi.
+Legit.ng earlier reported that Queen Atang was set to hold her traditional wedding to David Oyekanmi.

 She was on a flight with her one-year-old daughter as they journeyed for the ceremony.
 Some of her family members were also with her on their way to Akwa Ibom.